 I miss him.

 I feel a sense of loss.
 I feel a little bit of pain and grief.
 He was special to me.

 The mountains and ocean that give me a sense of place and a place to drown my sorrows.

 and he doesn’t let me forget too.
 And he takes on a lot of pain for me.

-Still Here is a photo project featuring lesbian, gay, bisexual, transgender and queer (LGBTQ) individuals affected by suicide.
-The aim of the project is to break the silence around suicide and start a conversation about the need for targeted suicide prevention programs for LGBTQ communities.
+Still Here is a photo project featuring lesbian, gay, bisexual, transgender, queer, and two-spirited (LGBTQ2S+) individuals affected by suicide.
+The aim of the project is to break the silence around suicide and start a conversation about the need for targeted suicide prevention programs for LGBTQ2S+ communities.